openafsfoundation/openafs-workshop.org/_pages/cfp.md

 title: "Call for Presentations"
 ---

-The (YEAR) OpenAFS Workshop is a community based effort to promote the stability and growth of the AFS distributed file system and related technologies.
+The 2024 OpenAFS Workshop is a community based effort to promote the stability and growth of the AFS distributed file system and related technologies.